Top 10 Things To Do In Raiatea & Tahaa

 You may also like

-4. Splash In The Three Waterfalls
+4. Hike to Three Waterfalls

 3. Spot One Of The Rarest Flowers In The World

-Temehani Plateau hike Raiatea Island French Polynesia Tiare Apetahi rare flower
+The Tiare Apetahi rare flower

 2. Find The Perfect Beach

 To satisfy your craving for white sand and palm trees you’ll have to pay a visit to one of the small islands (called motu) scattered around the very edge of the shared lagoon between Tahaa and Raiatea.
-They’re pristine, have a rich tropical marine life and you simply won’t want to leave.
+They’re pristine, have a rich tropical marine life, and you simply won’t want to leave.
 In that case, why not just stay here?
 If you’re up for some luxury, one of French Polynesia’s top resorts just happens to call one of the prettiest motu home.

 1. Road Trip Around Raiatea